Skip to content

 Where Estimates Usually Go Wrong

-One approach is to look at your past projects honestly.
+One approach is to Reviewing past projects honestly.
 Most people underestimate because they plan for things going right.
 They forget review rounds, client feedback delays, and those small tasks that somehow take a full afternoon.
-This is worth considering before your next quote goes out.
+This is worth noting before your next quote goes out.

 Run it with sensible defaults

 Using initial project time estimate of 40, historical overrun rate of 30, daily cost of deadline miss of 200, hourly rate of 50, the calculation works out to 12 hours.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Initial Project Time Estimate, Historical Overrun Rate, Daily Cost of Deadline Miss, and Hourly Rate — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works